theadam/node-schema/Readme.md

 ```

 The next function is what would be returned if this middleware function never existed.
-returning next() will just make a noop middleware function.
+returning next() will just make a no-op middleware function.
 The optional function, however,
 returns null if the value is undefined, and the normal validation result if defined.

 ###License (MIT)